stfc/PSyclone/doc/user_guide/profiling.rst

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran module.
-The four PSyData calls described in :ref:`ProfilingAPI` must be implemented, and an opaque, user-defined type ``PSyData`` needs to be provided in the module.
+The functions that need to be implemented are described in :ref:`ProfilingAPI`, including the opaque, user-defined type ``PSyData``.

 The examples in the ````lib/profiling directory show various ways in which the opaque data type can be used to interface